Edgar Degas: Early life

 Degas was born in Paris, France, into a moderately wealthy family.
 He was the oldest of five children of Célestine Musson De Gas, a Creole from New Orleans, Louisiana, and Augustin De Gas, a banker.
 His maternal grandfather Germain Musson was born in Port-au-Prince, Haiti, of French descent, and had settled in New Orleans in 1810.

 Edgar Degas, Self-Portrait, c.
 1855.
 Red chalk on laid paper; 31 x 23.3 cm (12 3/16 x 9 3/16 in.)
 National Gallery of Art, Washington.

 Degas (he adopted this less grandiose spelling of his family name when he became an adult) began his schooling at age eleven, enrolling in the Lycée Louis-le-Grand.
 His mother died when he was thirteen, and the main influences on him for the remainder of his youth were his father and several unmarried uncles.

 Degas began to paint early in life.
 By the time he graduated from the Lycée with a baccalauréat in literature in 1853, at age 18, he had turned a room in his home into an artist's studio.
 Upon graduating, he registered as a copyist in the Louvre Museum, but his father expected him to go to law school.
 Degas duly enrolled at the Faculty of Law of the University of Paris in November 1853 but applied little effort to his studies.

 In 1855, he met Jean-Auguste-Dominique Ingres, whom he revered and whose advice he never forgot: "Draw lines, young man, and still more lines, both from life and from memory, and you will become a good artist."
 In April of that year Degas was admitted to the École des Beaux-Arts.
 He studied drawing there with Louis Lamothe, under whose guidance he flourished, following the style of Ingres.

 In July 1856, Degas traveled to Italy, where he would remain for the next three years.
 In 1858, while staying with his aunt's family in Naples, he made the first studies for his early masterpiece The Bellelli Family.
-He also drew and painted numerous copies of works by Michelangelo, Raphael, Titian, and other Renaissance artists, but—contrary to conventional practice—he usually selected from an altarpiece a detail that had caught his attention: a secondary figure, or a head which he treated as a portrait.
+He also drew and painted numerous copies of works by Michelangelo, Raphael, Titian, and other Renaissance artists, but—contrary to conventional practice—he usually selected from an altarpiece a detail that had caught his attention: a secondary figure, or a head that he treated as a portrait.